Easy Chicken Tacos

 I think this will be my go-to weeknight meal for the next few weeks.
 No, wait, months probably.
 Because, guys, we just brought home a little baby corgi brother for Butters.
 So to say my hands will be full with these two little buggers is clearly an understatement.

-- Truly the easiest weeknight chicken tacos ever (also great for lazy weekends)
+- Makes weeknight dinners so effortless.
+These are truly the easiest weeknight chicken tacos ever (also great for lazy weekends).

-- Includes a simple make-ahead spice rub using pantry ingredients already on hand (chili powder, cumin, paprika, oregano and garlic powder), no marinade involved here
+- Make-ahead friendly.
+The recipe includes a simple make-ahead spice rub using pantry ingredients already on hand (chili powder, cumin, paprika, oregano, and garlic powder), meaning there is no marinade involved here!

-- So customizable – can be served in warm tortillas as tacos or burritos, and leftovers can be served as bowls, quesadillas or salads – the sky is the limit!
+- So customizable.
+The seasoned chicken can be served in warm tortillas as tacos or burritos, and leftovers can be repurposed for bowls, quesadillas or salads – the sky is the limit!

 Tools For This Recipe